Moment 4 Life

-"Moment 4 Life" is a song by Trinidadian-American rapper and singer Nicki Minaj featuring Canadian rapper Drake.
-It serves as the fourth single from Minaj's debut studio album Pink Friday (2010).
-The song was produced by T-Minus and written by both artists.
-Sonically, it is a hip hop song that lyrically relates to maintaining a feeling of accomplishment and enjoying the moment.
+"Moment 4 Life" is a song by rapper Nicki Minaj, featuring rapper Drake, from Minaj's debut studio album, Pink Friday (2010).
+It was released on December 7, 2010 by Young Money, Cash Money, and Universal Motown as the fourth single from the album.
+The song was written by both artists, producer T-Minus and Nikhil Seetharam.
+It is a hip hop song that lyrically relates to maintaining a feeling of accomplishment and enjoying the moment.

-The single peaked at number 13 on the US Billboard Hot 100 and topped the US Hot R&B/Hip-Hop Songs and Hot Rap Songs charts.
-It also saw success internationally, becoming a top 40 hit in Canada, Ireland, and the United Kingdom, as well as charting in Belgium and France.
+The song peaked at number 13 on the US Billboard Hot 100.
+Internationally, it became a top 40 hit in Canada, Ireland, and the United Kingdom, and charted in Belgium and France.
 In the US, it has sold over two million digital downloads as of December 2014.
 The song received a nomination for Best Rap Performance at the 2012 Grammy Awards and a nomination for best collaboration at the 2011 MTV Video Music Awards.
-It has also won the Soul Train Music Award for Rhythm & Bars.
+It also won the Soul Train Music Award for Rhythm & Bars.

-Background and composition
+Composition

-During a session from the Pink Friday Diaries, Minaj discussed the song in detail, adding a background story to the original song.
-"Moment 4 Life : is about 2 kids that grew up on the same block.
+While writing Pink Friday, Minaj had a conversation with producer Irv Gotti where he told her to enjoy the moment in her career being a new star in music as the feeling only happens once.
+This sentiment inspired Minaj to write the song.
+During a session from the Pink Friday Diaries, Minaj added a background story to the song, stating: "[It] is about 2 kids that grew up on the same block.
 They shared their dreams of making it as rappers.
 They laughed together, they cried together.
 One day they realize that their dreams have come to fruition.
 Though they know all things come to an end, they celebrate.
 They wish that they could have this moment 4 Life."
-Lyrically the song is about a desire to maintain a feeling of accomplishment, as Drake follows behind Minaj and raps the same theme of enjoying the moment.
-"Straying away from the standard rap song construction of three verses and a hook, Nicki performs a brain-dump of sorts on the track, spitting as if she's making a speech to both her fans and detractors."
+Lyrically, the song is about a desire to maintain a feeling of accomplishment.
+Drake follows Minaj in rapping about the same theme of enjoying the moment.
+MTV wrote, "Straying away from the standard rap song construction of three verses and a hook, Nicki performs a brain-dump of sorts on the track, spitting as if she's making a speech to both her fans and detractors."